Mimicking counterfactual outcomes to estimate causal effects: Web-Appendix: Mimicking counterfactual survival outcomes

 \subsection{Bounding the difference between $X$ and $X^{(n)}$ in terms of $D$ and $D^{(n)}$}

-$X^{(n)}$ and $X$ satisfy the differential equations with these continuous extensions $\tilde{D}^{(n)}$ and $\tilde{D}$, respectively, on the closed intervals $\left[t_1,t_2\right]$ as in Section~\ref{XXnaf}, because of the remark above Theorem~\ref{detth} and since if $Y\geq t$, both $X(t)\geq t$ (Section~\ref{tDexu}) and $X^{(n)}(t)\geq t$ (Section~\ref{tSdisc}). $\tilde{D}$ is Lipschitz continuous in $y$ on these intervals, as we saw at the end of Section~\ref{tDexu}.
-Therefore we get in a similar way as in Section~\ref{XXnaf} but with Corollary~\ref{difbc3} instead of Corollary~\ref{difbc2} and with final condition at $\min\left\{\tau,Y\right\}$ instead of at $\tau$ that almost surely
+$X^{(n)}$ and $X$ satisfy the differential equations with the continuous extensions of $D^{(n)}$ and $D$, $\tilde{D}^{(n)}$ and $\tilde{D}$, respectively, on the closed intervals $\left[t_1,t_2\right]$ as in Section~\ref{XXnaf}, because if $Y\geq t$, both $X(t)\geq t$ (Section~\ref{tDexu}) and $X^{(n)}(t)\geq t$ (Section~\ref{tSdisc}). $\tilde{D}$ is Lipschitz continuous in $y$ on these intervals, as shown at the end of Section~\ref{tDexu}.
+Therefore it follows in a similar way as in Section~\ref{XXnaf} but with Corollary~\ref{difbc3} instead of Theorem~\ref{difbc2} that almost surely

 and

 with $C=L_2/\varepsilon+C_2L_1/\varepsilon^2$.